atakanaltok/awesome-useful-websites/README.md

 * https://www.finedictionary.com/ - Shows everything about a word
 * https://howtoprofessionallysay.akashrajpurohit.com/ - Guide for your daily "professional" interactions
 * https://www.crownacademyenglish.com/articles/ - Simple, succint, and clear explanations of some English language concepts
+* https://fraze.it/ - Platform with more than 100 millions sentences
+* https://www.newsinlevels.com/ - World news for students of English

 ### Travel